 From economic uncertainty to social division, young people across the United States are paying close attention to the issues shaping their future and remain optimistic about their power to create change.
 Yet, too often, youth feel excluded from the decisions that impact them most.

-This intergenerational dialogue will bring together youth leaders, educators, academics, and local officials to examine how communities can bridge the gap between youth interest and institutional opportunity.
-Participants will gain practical strategies for amplifying youth voices, strengthening civic trust, and reimagining public participation to be more inclusive, equitable, and responsive to the next generation.
-Join us for a powerful conversation that challenges the narrative of an anxious generation and highlights how youth are redefining leadership, not as the future of democracy, but as its present force for change.
+This intergenerational dialogue brought together youth leaders, educators, academics, and local officials to examine how communities can bridge the gap between youth interest and institutional opportunity.
+Participants gained practical strategies for amplifying youth voices, strengthening civic trust, and reimagining public participation to be more inclusive, equitable, and responsive to the next generation.
+The conversation challenged the narrative of an anxious generation and highlighted how youth are redefining leadership, not as the future of democracy, but as its present force for change.

 This event is co-hosted by the Georgetown University Collaborative on Global Children’s Issues and UNICEF USA.